 Good to know: laptops and their accessories contain many hazardous materials such as lead, or potentially dangerous components such as batteries.
 Laptops and other electronics must be recycled responsibly to protect the environment from damage and protect the previous owner from liability.

 Yes.
 All of the cables and cords that you use with your laptop, including the power cord, audio cables, peripherals like a keyboard and mouse, A/V and HDMI cables, and pretty much anything else that you can plug in, are all recyclable.
-Most of these cords contain copper and/or other metals that can be recovered and used to make new products.
+Cords like these contain copper, and sometimes steel or aluminum, that can be recycled and used to make new products.

 You can bring your old laptop and its accessories to a qualified electronics recycler in your area.
 However, once again, you cannot dispose of your laptop along with the rest of your trash, or take it to a landfill.
 Many states and municipalities are making it illegal to throw away laptops and other electronics, and traditional waste management providers are declining to take them because of the dangers and liabilities they present.